GSB 3-D ARCHERY RULES

-No length limits for all classes except for (MHC/FHC) class.
-Stabilizers may only extend 12” from the face of the bow in MHC/FHC class.
+There are no length limits for all classes except for (the MHC/FHC) class.
+Stabilizers may only extend 12" from the face of the bow in the MHC/FHC class.

 Legal in all classes except Traditional Wood (trlw) and Traditional Unlimited (trlo) classes.

-There is no limit to the number of pins on a sight or a sights length.
-A sight in any fixed pin class whether or not the sight can be moved without the use of a tool will not be moved while on the range during a tournament.
+There is no limit to the number of pins on a sight or a sight's length.
+A sight in any fixed pin class, whether the sight can be moved without the use of a tool, will not be moved while on the range during a tournament.

 All clubs must post that day's shoot rules and the GSB standing rules.
 (Award divisions, registration times, and cut-off times, if any).